Kurayami Shitomenin

 Kurayami Shitomenin (暗闇仕留人) is a Japanese television jidaigeki or period drama that was broadcast in 1974.
 It is the 4th in the Hissatsu series.
 The drama is a sequel to Hissatsu Shiokinin.
+This would ultimately become the last entry in the Hissatsu series to air on the TBS-run JNN network due to the Asahi Broadcasting Corporation the franchise's producer, switching to the NET-run ANN network.

 Plot

 Itoi Mitsugu was a scholar of Rangaku but after Bansha no goku happened, he lives as a Shamisen player.
 He and Daikichi join Nakamura Monodo's team and kill bad guys.